 Fond du Lac County Health Department is the entity responsible for investigating and tracking lead based paint poisonings within the community.
-Based upon their data, the number of poisonings within the city, for children under the age of 6 years old with a blood test of 5mcg/dl or above show the following: 2014 (33 children); 2015 (37 children); 2016 (40 children) and 2017 (30 children through July 21, 2017).
-Households with an identified lead poisoning are referred to the City to assist with addressing the hazard through the Housing Rehab Loan Program.
+Based upon their data, the number of poisonings within the County, for children under the age of 6 years old with a blood test of 5mcg/dl or above show the following: 2017 (65 children); 2018 (68 children); 2019 (45 children) and 2020 (31 children); and 2021 (35 children).
+Households, located within the City, with an identified lead poisoning are referred to the City to assist with addressing the hazard through the Housing Rehab Loan Program.
+The majority of lead posonings in recent years have occurred outside the City limits so the City has seen a decline in referrals.
+(Hopefully, this suggests the City's proactive efforts to address lead based paint through the Housing Rehab Loan Program have been successful!)